 As every stack-item in League of Legends, Mejai's Soulstealer has to be a deliberate choice.
 You have to spend 1235 gold for only 20 AP in the beginning, which leads to a sensible disadvantage compared to your opponent.
 But if you are experienced with Malzahar and if you are able to make some kills without dying yourself, it will soon pay off.
 And, as I told you..This is an aggressive build. :) Many people prefer to get the Soulstealer as the first item, but i don't see any sense in this decision.
 Before you can make kills with Malzahar, you first need some basic movement speed and mana regeneration.

-After that, you can upgrade your Boots of Speed to Sorcerer's Shoes for some extra movement speed and magic penetration.
+After that, you can upgrade your Boots to Sorcerer's Shoes for some extra movement speed and magic penetration.
 Also, upgrade your Fiendish Codex to Morello's Evil Tome to get more AP and increased cooldown reduction.
 You will now be able to cast Nether Grasp more often.

 Note: If playing on the mid-lane, you should have completed this basic build after 15-20 minutes and you should then have about 120 AP, dependig on your stacks on Mejai's Soulstealer.